Trump's Drilling Attack on California Public Lands

 Trump’s Drilling Attack

-Trump has taken aim at two regions that account for a huge part of the state’s public lands and federal mineral rights:
+Trump took aim at two regions that account for a huge part of the state’s public lands and federal mineral rights:

 - The Bureau of Land Management has started the process to open over a million acres of public land and mineral estate along California’s coast and in the Central Valley to drilling and fracking.
 The BLM refers to this area as the “Bakersfield” BLM region.
 This region includes Fresno, Kern, Kings, Madera, San Luis Obispo, Santa Barbara, Tulare and Ventura counties.